alexhuntley/Plots/README.md

 arbitrary sums and products.

-Plots is designed to integrate well with the GNOME desktop and takes advantage of modern hardware using OpenGL.
+Plots is designed to integrate well with the GNOME desktop and takes advantage of modern hardware using OpenGL, and currently supports OpenGL 3.3+.

 <a href='https://flathub.org/apps/details/com.github.alexhuntley.Plots'><img width='240' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>